ctontario/slate/source/includes/_Funding.md

       "csv": {"type": "boolean"},
-      "payeeIds": {"type": ["string", "array"], "description": "an array of payee institution IDs"}, "committeeIds": {"type": ["string", "array"], "description": "an array of committee IDs"}, "isSendRequired": {
+      "payeeIds": {"type": ["string", "array"], "description": "an array of payee institution IDs"}, "committeeIds": {"type": ["string", "array"], "description": "an array of committee IDs"}, "payeeLinked": {
-        "type": "boolean",
-        "description": "set to true to only return invoices that must be sent" },
-      "payeeLinked": {
         "type": "string",
         "enum": ["notLinked", "linked", "all"],